AmberHampton/HOME-Prenatal-PFAS-Cord-Metabolomics/README.md

 # HOME-Prenatal-PFAS-Cord-Metabolomics

-Code and rendered workflow for:
+Code and rendered workflow for my first author paper:

 Hall, Amber M., et al. “Associations of a Prenatal Serum Per- and Polyfluoroalkyl Substance Mixture with the Cord Serum Metabolome in the HOME Study.” *Environmental Science & Technology* 57(51) (2023): 21627–21636.